msadecki/sandbox-vs/CSV.Parser/README.md

 ## Remarks / TODO

 ### CsvWriter
-* It is not part of coding exercise but it can be usefull to generate some test csv files.
+* REMARKS: It is not part of coding exercise but it can be usefull to generate some test csv files.

 ### TextWriterFactory
-* GetFilePath - Change to some safe place to write output file and add some unique {Guid.NewGuid():N} or timestamp.
+* REMARKS: GetFilePath - Change to some safe place to write output file and add some unique {Guid.NewGuid():N} or timestamp.

 ### CsvStreamReaderFactory and others
-* Consider using DI Container - Autofac or Castle
+* REMARKS: Consider using DI Container - Autofac or Castle

-### CsvCharacterParser - REMARKS TO VERIFY
-* REMARKS: Empty lines should not be ignored (TODO: How to count lines in 1 column CSV - if all fields are empty then ..., if some are nonempty then ... ?)
-* REMARKS: First line should determine fields count - use it to validate all other lines (use exception throwing or some validation result)
-* REMARKS: ParseTail - Verify that it always works correctly.
-See doc "The last field in the record must not be followed by a comma").

-### CsvFieldBuilder
-* TODO: InitNewLine - Check fields count with first line on every InitNewLine (CSV.14.UTF8.BOM.FieldsCount.Invalid.txt, ...)

 ### CsvReaderTests
-* TODO: Read_Should_Parse_Csv_File - Here we can assert returned IList<ICsvLine> using FluentAssertions.
+* REMARKS: Read_Should_Parse_Csv_File - Returned IList<ICsvLine> can be asserted using FluentAssertions.

 ### CsvWriterTests
 * REMARKS: Write_Should_Write_To_Csv_File - Check manually & clean results (physical file written on disc).